Tbrennan6/IcelandicNow/docs/05_simple_sentences/06_weak_verbs.md

 Example 5: Þið talið -> Þið töluðuð\
 Example 6: Þeir tala -> Þeir töluðu

-*Practice: As you should with the rest of the patterns as well, take some time to observe both the charts together and try to learn how a verb changes in one person and plurality from the present into the past as well as pick out patterns in the charts more generally.*
+*Practice: As you should with the other patterns as well, take some time to observe the present and past charts together and try to better appreciate how a verb changes in one person and plurality from the present into the past as well as pick out patterns in the charts more generally.*

-*Practice: Try inflecting "að gúgla", "að borða", and "að nota".*
+*Practice: Try inflecting "að gúgla", "að borða", and "að nota" on [Íslenzka.is](https://islenzka.is/aefingar/leita.html).*

 ## I-verbs
 I-verbs are weak verbs that have *i* as their principal sound.